SMA Healthcare

 Primary Care

-SMA Healthcare provides a comprehensive set of primary care services.
+SMA Healthcare provides a comprehensive set of primary care services to individuals of all ages.
 This program provides access to care to improve the quality of community health through an integrated and holistic approach.
-Services include health screenings, point of care testing, medication management, immunizations, preventative care, and chronic disease education.
+Services include health screenings, point of care testing, medication management, immunizations, preventative care, and chronic disease management and education.

 NAVIGATE